CosmWasm/wasmd/README.md

 <!-- [![GolangCI](https://golangci.com/badges/github.com/CosmWasm/wasmd.svg)](https://golangci.com/r/github.com/CosmWasm/wasmd) -->

 This repository hosts `Wasmd`, the first implementation of a cosmos zone with wasm smart contracts enabled.

+**In contrast to the original at [github.com/CosmWasm/wasmd](https://github.com/CosmWasm/wasmd), this version uses a pure Go based WASM VM called [wazero](https://github.com/tetratelabs/wazero).
+It has no Cgo interface or dependency on the Rust toolchain.**

 This code was forked from the `cosmos/gaia` repository as a basis and then we added `x/wasm` and cleaned up many gaia-specific files.
 However, the `wasmd` binary should function just like `gaiad` except for the